kahi-framework/kahi-ui.nbn.dev/content/docs/typography/code.md

 > **NOTE**: Introduced feature in `v0.2.0`.

-`Code` is used to render inline monospaced text, typically for showing programming code / application configuration to an end-user.
+`Code` is used to render inline monospaced text, typically for showing programming code / application configuration to an user.

 ```svelte {title="Code Preview" mode="repl"}
 <script>